UDOOboard/X86II-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/10_Braswell_Power_Management_From_Arduino_Leonardo.md

 ## Examples

-### BLE example

-In this blog post [UDOO X86 Power On / Off via BLE on Arduino Leonardo](http://blog.lucabelluccini.com/2017/05/udoo-x86-power-on-off-via-blle-on.html) you can find an example of an Arduino sketch that could be used to trigger a power signal from the Arduino Leonardo (ATmega32U4) via BLE.
-You don't need to connect other hardware and you can use your smartphone to trigger the power signal to the Braswell processor wirelessly.

 ### Button example

 Following an example of an Arduino sketch that could be used to trigger a power signal from the Arduino Leonardo (ATmega32U4) when a button is pressed: